lorinkoz/django-pgschemas/docs/advanced.md

 !!!
 Note

-    The reference schema looks like a dynamic tenant, but it's actually static.
+    The reference schema looks like a dynamic tenant, but it is actually static.
 It is also non-routable by design.

 ## Fallback domains